Przejdź do treści głównej

 Legacy modernization cost analysis - ROI calculator and IT financial strategy

-Most companies see legacy systems like an old car—"it works, why fix it?"
-This is a fundamental misunderstanding of technical debt economics.
-According to the Stripe Developer Coefficient 2023 report, developers spend 42% of their time managing technical debt, costing companies $85 billion annually in lost productivity.
+Most companies treat legacy systems like an old car: "it works, why touch it?"
+That thinking ignores how technical debt economics actually work.
+The Stripe Developer Coefficient 2023 report found that developers spend 42% of their time managing technical debt, costing companies $85 billion annually in lost productivity.

-A legacy system isn't a one-time cost—it's growing interest on debt:
+A legacy system is not a one-time cost.
+It is growing interest on debt:

 📊